Best practices for authentic wedding photos

-If you're eloping, read over this checklist of 10 tips to help you make sure you have epic photographs from your elopement!
-This checklist will cover the little things to keep in mind for planning your celebration from your attire to deciding on an amazing location to celebrate your love!
+If you're eloping, check out these 10 tips to help you get prepared for your elopement, and to help you get epic photos from your day!
+This checklist will cover the little things to keep in mind for planning your celebration from your attire to deciding on an amazing location to celebrate your love.

 If you've made the decision to break free of tradition and celebrate your love in your own way, HELL YEAH!!
 Keep in mind that an adventure elopement may get you a little dirty.
 From the weather, to mud and dirt.. chances are you might get your dress dirty and if getting dirty isn't your thing, that's something to keep in mind when planning your elopement location.
 While I do think that it's less likely to stay 100% while having an adventure elopement, there are plenty of locations depending on the time of year that may allow you to stay a little more tidy, such as a summer day on the Amalfi coast.
 Either way, it's your day and it's gonna be epic no matter how clean or dirty you get!
 That's the fun of it all!

-Important tip 9#: Hire a niche photographer that you love!!
+9) Hire a "niche" photographer that you love!

 Instagram (using hashtag searches)

 If this elopement checklist helped you plan your own epic adventure, I'd love to hear from you!
-Drop a comment below and share your feedback. 🙂 If you want to plan your own incredible and one of a kind elopement experience and want me to capture it, I would love nothing more!!!
-Fill out my contact form and let’s talk about your plans, I can’t wait to hear all about it!
+Drop a comment below and share your feedback. 🙂 If you want to plan your own incredible and one-of-a-kind elopement, and want to learn more about what your experience could look like, get in touch with me to schedule a consult!